hrobben/sf2_Learning/README.md

  routes:  /random/10    gives a random number on page...

+ routes security:

+ /admin   or   /login      gives a login form, only one time with 4 tries!

+ /logout                   gives a redirect to home page after logout set inside security.yml

  To see how routing is gowing look into app/config/routing.yml

 some used commands terminal:

 - php app/console server:run                         // running the webserver on port 8000  http://localhost:8000

 - php app/console cache:clear --env=prod --no-debug  // clear cache in production running via app.php (production)   app_dev.php (development).

 - php app/console generate:bundle --namespace=Acme/DemoBundle --format=yml   // to install DemoBundle into Symfony 2.

 Structure of Symfony 2: